4d/4d-for-ios/docs/Listform-StoryboardCustomTemplate.md

 ![Labels contraints storyboard](assets/custom-listform/labels-contraints-storyboard.png)

-With a label seletected, double-click on the **Height constraint** to edit it.
+With a label selected, double-click on the **Height constraint** to edit it.

 ![Label height constraint edition](assets/custom-listform/label-height-constraint-edition.png)

-Change the relation from Equal to **Greater Than or Equal** so it can have a variable height (to deal with multiline labels).
+Change the relation from Equal to **Greater Than or Equal** so it can have a variable height (to handle multiline labels).

 ![Change relation label height constraint](assets/custom-listform/change-relation-label-height-constraint.png)

-Do the same with the second label.
+Repeat the process for the second label.

 ## Label customization

-From the attribute inspector,  you can customize your label's font colors. let's put the second label in **Dark Grey Color** :
+From the attribute inspector (on the right side of the Interface Builder window),  you can customize your label's font colors.
+Let's make the second label **Dark Grey Color** :

 ![Label color dark grey](assets/custom-listform/label-color-dark-grey.png)

-You can also select the dominant color for your app :
+You can also select the dominant color for your app:

 ![Label color background color](assets/custom-listform/label-color-background-color.png)

 From the attribute inspector, you can also customize the font.
-Select both labels and select Font > Custom and select the **Helvetica Neue** :
+Select both labels and select Font > Custom > **Helvetica Neue**:

 ![Label font custom](assets/custom-listform/label-font-custom.png)

-To complete our customizations, select both labels and **enter 0 for the label lines to be unlimited**.
+To complete the customizations, select both labels and **enter 0 for Lines** in the inspector window.
+This allows the number of lines to be unlimited.

 ![Label lines number](assets/custom-listform/label-lines-number.png)